supersonictw/purple-line/README.md

 * libpurple - probably available from your package manager
 * Apache Thrift compiler and C++ library - v0.9.1 should be stable.
 The Git version and OS packages are sometimes a bit iffy.
 Compiling by hand is your best bet.
-* line_main.thrift - not included, must be placed in the project root directory.
-For the time being, you can acquire this file from the documentation at http://altrepo.eu/

 To install the plugin system-wide, run: